What Do Your Hens’ Eggs Say About Their Health?

 Eggs of a different color

 Did you know that chickens lay eggs in several different colors?
-You’ve probably seen white and brown eggs, but some chickens can lay eggs in shades of green, blue, and even pink!
-But what causes such a variety of colors?
+You’ve probably seen white and brown eggs, but some chickens can lay eggs in shades of green, blue, and even pink.
+So, what causes such a variety of colors?

 Genetics determine what color eggs a hen will lay.
 Some breeds of chickens have a standard color you can expect from them.
 For example, you can count on Leghorns to lay white eggs, Orpingtons lay brown eggs, and Ameraucanas lay blue eggs.
 But different shades such as olive are the result of a hybrid hen – a hen bred from a combination of blue and brown egg genes.
 For example, if you bred an Orpington (brown egg genetics) rooster with an Ameraucana (blue egg genetics) hen, the result would be an “olive egger” hen that would lay green eggs.
 Egg color should be consistent with the hen laying them, and different colored eggs are not a cause for concern unless a hen suddenly starts laying a different shade from what is normal for them.

-Pro tip: you can get an idea of the color eggs a hen lays by looking at their earlobes!
+Pro tip: you can get an idea of the color eggs a hen lays by looking at their earlobes.
 Hens with white earlobes will lay white eggs, and hens with red earlobes will lay brown eggs.
 This technique is not as accurate for pigmented eggs (blue, green or pink), as hybrid-chickens will have a variety of colors to their earlobes.
-Still, it’s fun to try this prediction-test with your flock!
-For more fun egg facts, visit: World Egg Day – 9 Facts About Eggs.
+Still, it’s fun to try this prediction-test with your flock.

-If you crack one of your chickens’ eggs and see two yolks, it’s the result of the hen releasing two yolks at the same time during ovulation, which then become encapsulated within one shell.
+If you crack one of your chickens’ eggs and start seeing double, it’s the result of the hen releasing two yolks at the same time during ovulation — which then become encapsulated within one shell.
 It’s more common for newly-matured hens to lay double-yolked eggs, as their bodies are adjusting to ovulation.
-Laying eggs with two yolks can also be genetic, and the hen may continue to do so for the duration of her egg-laying career!
+Laying eggs with two yolks can also be genetic, and hens may continue to do so for the duration of their egg-laying career.

 Thin shell, or no shell at all

 Boost your hens’ shell-producing ability with chicken supplements to ensure they have all of the vitamins and minerals they need.
-As an added bonus, supplements such as omega-3 fed to your chickens convey in their eggs– and then to you when you eat them!
+As an added bonus, supplements such as omega-3 fed to your chickens pass through to their eggs– and then to you when you eat them.

 Why is there blood on my chicken’s egg?

 While it may look concerning, blood smears on an eggshell usually indicate that it came from a new layer (pullet).
-This issue should self-resolve after the first few weeks of laying.
+This issue should resolve on its own after the first few weeks of laying.

 Why are my hen’s eggs long and skinny?

 Also more common in pullets just starting to lay, eggs can sometimes take on an awkward shape or appearance.
 Young hens will often start laying smaller, elongated eggs that look almost pointed.
-If elongated eggs appear suddenly and regularly in mature hens, notify your veterinarian.
+If elongated eggs appear suddenly and regularly in mature hens, notify your veterinarian, as this could indicate illness.

 Why do my chickens’ eggs have bumps, divots or ridges?